nus-cs2103-AY2425S1/ip/docs/README.md

 ### Deleting a Task : `delete`

-Delete a task.
+Delete a task based on the index from `list` command.

 Format: `delete INDEX`

 ### Mark a Task : `mark`

-Mark a task as done.
+Mark a task as done based on the index from `list` command.

 Format: `mark INDEX`

 ### Unmark a Task : unmark

-Mark a task as not done.
+Mark a task as not done based on the index from `list` command.

 Format: `unmark INDEX`

 ### Set a Task's priority to high : `highPriority`

-Mark a task as high priority.
+Mark a task as high priority based on the index from `list` command.

 Format: `highPriority INDEX`

 ### Set a Task's priority to low : `lowPriority`

-Mark a task as low priority.
+Mark a task as low priority based on the index from `list` command.

 Format: `lowPriority INDEX`